Recently updated on: September 16, 2023

 7. You'll have more self-confidence.

 Solo living can boost self-confidence because you are now calling your shots and making your own decisions.
 You will learn to decide what to do and what not to do.

 However, this is only inner confidence.
 You'll still need to learn to be confident externally by exposing yourself to difficult situations and challenging yourself more.

 8. You can choose peace.

-I know some people who dream of leaving their house to escape their toxic families.
-It can even go to the point where they will choose to get married unprepared than to stay in their homes.
+I know some people who dream of leaving their houses to escape their toxic families.
+It can even go to the point where they will choose to get married unprepared rather than stay in their homes.

 9. You will learn more about yourself.

 One of the most important lessons you'll learn by independent living is that you'll know more about yourself.
 Your 20s are the time when you're building good habits, standing firmer with your principles, and making peace with yourself.

 This is a two-edged sword.
 On the one hand, you can do almost whatever you like in your room or apartment, but on the other hand, you have no one to blame for whatever mess that you have.